-\$ cd /usr/sys; echo \$PWD /usr/local/sys \$ cd ..; pwd /usr/local
+\$ cd /usr/sys; echo \$PWD

+/usr/local/sys

+\$ cd ..; pwd

+/usr/local

-- -T If set, any trap on DEBUG is inherited by shell functions, command substitutions, and commands executed in a subshell environment.
-The DEBUG trap is normally not inherited in such cases. - -- If no arguments follow this option, then the positional parameters are unset.
+- -T If set, any trap on DEBUG and RETURN are inherited by shell functions, command substitutions, and commands executed in a subshell environment.
+The DEBUG and RETURN traps are normally not inherited in such cases. - -- If no arguments follow this option, then the positional parameters are unset.
 Otherwise, the positional parameters are set to the ar-guments, even if some of them begin with a '-'. - Signal the end of options, cause all remaining arguments to be assigned to the positional parameters.
 The '-x' and '-v' options are turned off.
 If there are no arguments, the positional parameters remain unchanged.